Primary

 A safe and nurturing environment

-Through the IB PYP programme, we nurture our children’s natural curiosity to explore and inquire.
+Through the IB PYP programme, we nurture our students natural curiosity to explore and inquire.
 Our learners engage in individual as well as group research using books, interviews, online research through iPads and computers, excursions, tinkering, creating and a myriad other ways that make learning enjoyable and deep.

 Exploring through six units of inquiry